karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 - Build a C# function that calls the desired endpoint of the Azure DevOps REST API and returns the result.
 - Describe the function's purpose using the ``[KernelFunction, Description("...")]`` decorator.
 - Describe what the function returns using the ``[return: Description("...")]`` decorator.
-- If the function requires any parameters, describe what those parameters are for using the ``[Description("...")]`` decorator.
+- If the function has any parameters, describe what those parameters are for using the ``[Description("...")]`` decorator.

 Describing the function and its parameters accurately is paramount because these description fields are used by Semantic Kernel (SK) when deciding if there is any SK Plugin functions that needs to call.

-The next code snippet shows an example of a function responsible for creating a new Azure DevOps Team Project:
+The next code snippet shows an example of a function responsible for creating a new Azure DevOps Team Project.

 ```csharp
 [KernelFunction, Description("Creates a new Azure DevOps team project if it doesn't exists")]